- 1Change of Address or Telephone

 The cafeteria is your place to eat, study and socialize.
 Please help keep your area clean.
 The use of the cafeteria is a privilege.

 All refuse is to be placed in the garbage containers.
 Students will comply with supervisors’ requests to clean up an area promptly and politely.
 Please do not sit on tables.

 Lockers are owned by the school.
-Each student will be assigned only one locker in September with the exception of sports lockers for team members.
-Lockers assigned by the school must have a school-approved combination lock on them, purchased by the student.
+Each student will be given the opportunity to select a locker in September (and asked to register that locker using the Locker Registration Form – the link can be found on the main home page) with the exception of sports lockers for team members.
+Lockers must have a school-approved combination lock on them, purchased by the student.
 For your own protection, do not disclose the combination to anyone, nor should you keep anything of great value in these lockers.

 To maintain the safety and security of our school the administration may need to inspect and remove the contents of any locker.
-Lock combinations must be reported accurately to the homeroom teacher.
+Lock combinations must be recorded accurately in the Locker Registration Form.
 The school is not responsible for any items lost or stolen from a locker or elsewhere at school.